JKaram/How-Old-Were-They/README.md

 ## Features

 <b>Search Bar</b>
 * Live search for an actor.
-Using debounce to limit the amount of api calls while searching.
+Using debounce to limit the amount of API calls while searching.

 <b>API Filtering</b>
-* Filtering search for more relavent actors.
+* Filtering search for more relevant actors.
 * Multiple API calls needed for name, age, photo, and list of credits.

 <b>Age Calculation</b>
-* Calcualte age of actor while filming a movie.
+* Calculate age of actor while filming a movie.

 ## Still to come

-* Animations ie. Loading bar while searching, trasitions.
+* Animations IE Loading bar while searching, transitions.
-* More filtering of search for more acurate results.
+* More filtering of search for more accurate results.
 * Better styling in general.
 (Have lots more to learn)
 * Desktop version